Bayes' theorem: History

 About 200 years later, Sir Harold Jeffreys put Bayes's algorithm and Laplace's formulation on an axiomatic basis, writing in a 1973 book that Bayes' theorem "is to the theory of probability what the Pythagorean theorem is to geometry".

 Stephen Stigler used a Bayesian argument to conclude that Bayes' theorem was discovered by Nicholas Saunderson, a blind English mathematician, some time before Bayes, but that is disputed.
+F. Thomas Bruss reviewed Bayes's "An essay towards solving a problem in the doctrine of chances" as communicated by Price.
+He agreed with Stigler's analysis on many points, but not on the question of priority.
+Bruss underlined the intuitive part of Bayes's formula and added independent arguments about Bayes's probable motivation for his work.
+He concluded that, unless the contrary is proven, the name "Bayes' Theorem" or "Bayes' formula" is justifiable.

-Martyn Hooper and Sharon McGrayne have argued that Richard Price's contribution was substantial:
+Martyn Hooper and Sharon McGrayne have argued that Price's contribution was substantial:

 By modern standards, we should refer to the Bayes–Price rule.
 Price discovered Bayes's work, recognized its importance, corrected it, contributed to the article, and found a use for it.
 The modern convention of employing Bayes's name alone is unfair but so entrenched that anything else makes little sense.

-F. Thomas Bruss reviewed Bayes's "An essay towards solving a problem in the doctrine of chances" as communicated by Price.
-He agrees with Stigler's analysis in many points, but not as far as the question of priority is concerned.
-Bruss underlines the intuitive part of Bayes's formula and adds independent arguments of Bayes's probable motivation for his work.
-He concludes that, unless the contrary is really proven, we are entitled to be faithful to the name "Bayes' Theorem" or "Bayes' formula".
+The "Bayes factor" or "likelihood" that appears when writing Bayes' theorem in odds form appears in the early 1940s work of Alan Turing, who called it the "factor in favour of a proposition".
+In 1878, Charles Sanders Peirce used the logarithm of this factor as the "weight of evidence" for a proposition.